 Economics studies how markets allocate resources, goods and services, and incomes throughout the economy.
 It analyzes how the aggregate level of economic activity is determined; how well the economy performs with respect to inflation, unemployment, and growth; and the implications of government involvement in particular markets and in the economy as a whole via policies to improve economic performance or distributional equity.
 The major is designed to develop a core set of skills useful in analysis of economic issues while maintaining a commitment to a liberal arts education.
 The curriculum provides preparation for graduate study or careers in economics, business, law, government, and public affairs.

-Students are encouraged to participate in the Scripps College Economic Society, the Student Investment Fund, and Money Wise Women events and activities.
+Students are encouraged to participate in the Scripps College Economic Society, and the Student Investment Fund.
 The Joan Robinson Prize is awarded for superior accomplishment in the economics senior thesis.

 Senior Thesis in Economics